vamseeachanta/digitalmodel/docs/pkg_ansys/aqwa/aqwa_basic_model_checks.md

 ### Hydrodynamic

-- Do No load and check all loads in all structures
+- No load, no offset checks
   - X, Y and Z starting positions
   - find the equilibrium position and specify utilze for zero load
-  - Check the structure locations, loads etc.
+  - Check the structure positions, external loads etc.

 - Repeat Stability analysis
   - Input correct FST position, (all structures)
-  - Remove the dl-correction term

 - For structure where force is determined by external python code:
   - Going by pure force for determining position is difficult